MalloyPower/parsing-python/front-end/readme.md

 series 2 and series 3, called pyparse-2.7.2 and pyparse-3.6.0
 respectively.
 Running `make all` gets you all 15 front-ends.

+In case anything goes wrong with the Makefile, doing the build process by hand is very simple: just flex the scanner, bison the parser, and compile everything together with main.c.

-As you can see from main.cpp, you can either supply the name of a file to parse, or else use standard input.
+As you can see from main.cpp,  when running the executable you can either supply the name of a file to parse, or else use standard input.

 ### Authors are: